 In a comedy sketch, Ed Sullivan pays an unexpected visit to Lucy and Desi's home.
 Vivian Vance and William Frawley do a vaudeville number.

 Desi Arnaz performs "Babalu."

 A celebrity testimonial luncheon honoring Lucy & Desi with speeches by Tex O'Rourke, Dusty Rhodes, and Ed Sullivan.
 Harry Chesney, William Frawley, Howard Dietz, Vivian Vance, John Hodiak, and Don Dixon also appear.
 Ed reads letter from Bernard Barauch.
 Segment concludes with speeches by Lucy & Desi.

 Filmed segments include excerpts from two 'I Love Lucy' episodes; and clips from the movies "Bataan" and "The Long Long Trailer."

-Scheduled: A salute to the Cleveland Indians on the eve of the World Series (team to appear live from Cleveland).
+Salute to the Cleveland Indians (on the eve of the 1954 World Series):

 Scheduled: "A Salute to the U.S. Navy"

 --All performers on this show will be made up of Navy personnel.
 (This is similar to previous programs showcasing Army and Air Force talent.)